GangaramD/kubernetes/README.md

         - command:
           - kube-apiserver

-          - --basic-auth-file=/etc/kubernetes/pki/user.csv  # Add this Line under the conatiner command section.
+          - --basic-auth-file=/etc/kubernetes/pki/basic_auth.csv  # Add this Line under the container command section.
 The auth file location can be any in the server

 4. Also create a password file of formate .csv which containe below values.

-                  password,user,uid    # Content of user.csv file
+                  password,user,uid    # Content of basic_auth.csv file

+                  Ex: admin123@@,admin,3

 5. Basically after updating the api-server file the api-service pod will restart by it self if not then restart the pod.